Setting Up Authentication

 Make sure you’re using a TXT record as indicated in our instructions, not a SPF one.
 If the record is still not validated after 48 hours, get in touch and we’ll troubleshoot the issue for you :)

-The CNAME record is correct, yet the checkmark remains red.
+I’m hosting my DNS with Cloudflare and the CNAME record is correct, yet the checkmark remains red.

 CloudFlare CNAME records won’t be validated if the HTTP proxy feature is enabled.
 Disable it and the record will go through correctly.